jjkazana/FunnyNN/README.md

 # FunnyNN
-Weekend project for testing, if data can be used (also) as a label during training of NN
+Weekend project for testing if data can be used as a label during training of NN